Gattaca

 Thus he assumes a fraudulent identity: the identity of one Jerome Morrow.
 The real Jerome Morrow (played brilliantly by Jude Law) is a perfect genetic specimen who as a result of a botched suicide attempt is a paraplegic.
 The two of them, learning among other things how to deceive DNA sample testing, conspire to send Vincent on a space trip to one of Saturn’s moons.
 They succeed at passing one genetic test after another, using samples of the real Jerome’s hair, skin, blood and urine.
 Ultimately, a colleague of Vincent’s (A.K.A.
 Jerome Morrow) is killed, and so Vincent is at long last scheduled for his space mission.
 At which point, however, another colleague begins to suspect Vincent’s true origins, and the police investigate.

-Vincent Freeman is one of the last “natural” babies.
+Vincent, understand, is one of the last “natural” babies.
 He is myopic and his DNA says that he is likely to die at age 30.
-He has an estranged younger brother named Anton (played well by Loren Dean), who is now a police detective pitted against Vincent.
+He has an estranged younger brother named Anton (played by Loren Dean), who is now a police detective pitted against Vincent.
 For me, the most moving moments in this very moving movie are the swimming contests — one told in flashback, when the two brothers are young, and one in the present — and when, afterward, Anton asks Vincent how as a genetically deficient human being, he nevertheless won the swimming contests, Vincent answers that he won because he didn’t save his strength for the swim back, since he was always willing to risk everything to succeed…

 Gattaca is a timeless movie — timeless, I say, because it is a profound testament to the human spirit and to that fundamental act of will which we each possess, and which each individual alone can choose to activate, or not.
-It is a movie that hammers home the devastating truth that we are each and everyone of us the shapers of our own clay.

 I, too, thought this movie did a great job spotlighting the horrible conditions in New York’s state correctional facilities.